 Work at Home as a Medical Transcriptionist

-Study with The University of Southern Mississippi and gain the skills you need to start a rewarding work-at-home career as a medical transcriptionist.
+Study with St. Clair County Community College and gain the skills you need to start a rewarding work-at-home career as a medical transcriptionist.

 Choose our training for:

 - Employer-trusted curriculum – Our training ensures you gain the skills employers are looking for.
 Employers trust our curriculum so much that they'll often waive experience requirements when hiring our graduates.

 - Preparation for the future of the industry – With our Medical Transcription Editor program you'll learn medical transcription and medical editing, preparing you for the future of the industry and making you more flexible after graduation.